sheqi/Continual_Learning_CV/README.md

 # Continual_Learning_CV (CLCV)
 Continual Learning Toolbox for Computer Vision Tasks

-This toolbox aims at prototyping current computer vision tasks, e.g., human action recognition, gesture recognition, action localization/detection, object detection/segmentation, and person ReID in a continual/lifelong learning manner.
-It means most of the SOTAs can be updated with novel data without retraining from scratch, and at the same time, they are able to migrate from catastrophic forgetting problem, furthermore, the models can learn with few-shot samples and adapt quickly to the target domains.
+This toolbox aims at prototyping current computer vision tasks, e.g., **human action recognition, gesture recognition, action localization/detection, object detection/segmentation, and person ReID** in a **continual/lifelong learning** manner.
+It means most of the SOTAs can be updated with novel data without retraining from scratch, and at the same time, they are able to migrate from **catastrophic forgetting** problem, furthermore, the models can learn with **few-shot samples and adapt quickly** to the target domains.

 ## OpenLORIS-Object
-We are testing the performances based on OpenLORIS-Object dataset
+We are testing the performances based on **OpenLORIS-Object dataset**

-This is the implementation of the following paper:
+The basic codes are the implementation of the following paper:
 Qi She et al,
 [OpenLORIS-Object: A Robotic Vision Dataset and Benchmark for Lifelong Deep Learning](https://arxiv.org/pdf/1911.06487.pdf) The paper has been accepted into ICRA 2020.